jiesou/Android-Screener/README.md

 ## Download

-The debug version can currently be downloaded at Github Action
+The debug version can currently be downloaded at Github Actions.
+BTW: If the artifacts in Github Actions is expired and cannot be downloaded, you can *fork* this project and rebuild it.